Anal Cancer Treatment

 - Local resection – If the tumor is small and has not spread, this minimally invasive procedure may be used to excise the affected tissues, perhaps saving the sphincter muscles so that the patient can still control his or her bowel movements.

-- Abdominoperineal resection (APR) – If the tumor has spread, the anus, rectum, lymph nodes and a portion of the sigmoid colon may be removed through an incision in the abdomen.
+- Abdominoperineal resection (APR) – If the tumor has spread, the anus, rectum, lymph nodes and a portion of the sigmoid colon may be removed through surgery with an incision in the abdomen.
 The surgeon would then sew the end of the intestine to an opening in the abdomen, where a bag is attached for collecting body waste – a procedure known as a "colostomy."

 Chemotherapy uses drugs to stop the growth of cancer by destroying the cancer cells or by preventing the cells from dividing.
 Radiation therapy targets the affected tissues with high-energy X-rays to kill the malignant, or cancerous, cells.
 However, patients with the human immunodeficiency virus (HIV) may need to receive lower doses of chemical and radiation therapy, since these treatments can further damage the already weakened immune systems of HIV-positive individuals.